 Steam Shower Installation Basics From MrSteam

 One great thing about steam is that you can go as big or as small as you like in terms of the scope of the project.
-This applies to whether you are converting an existing shower into a personal steam shower spa and wellness retreat, or taking an unimagined space - a blank slate - and building out a brand new personal retreat.
+This applies to whether you are converting an existing shower into a personal steam shower spa and wellness retreat, or taking a blank slate and building out a brand new personal retreat.

 When it comes to planning out the overall size of the space you will need for your steam shower installation, it's important to consider the size of the steam room as well as the materials to be used.

 MrSteam’s formula for the volume of a steam shower is V=LxWxH which is important when selecting the ideally sized steam generator.

 We also suggest considering Anthropometry for maximum comfort.

 Anthropometry is “the scientific study of the measurements and proportions of the human body.”

 In other words, don’t start by giving your customers a minimum size based on LxWxH.
 Instead, design for maximum comfort.
 Then, adjust the steam generator to fit that space.
 The minimum size comfortable for one person is 3' x 3' x 7'.

 An 8' ceiling is optimal for a steam room.

 The important thing to remember about ceiling height is that steam rises.
 If you design a room with a grandiose 13’ ceiling, your average height client won’t be standing in steam.
 The laws of physics dictate that the steam will be up near the ceiling.